-ANGUAGE is recognised as one of a nation cultural ⊿identity.
-It is used to communicate with others as well as media in art.
-The language is categorised as endangered language when the use of it is uncommon.
-For example Javanese, one among traditional languages in Indonesia which is used improperly by its million users, especially teenagers.
 Javanese has a complex sub system which is called levels of speech.
 The levels are focused on how to communicate with others based on the attributes of subject and object of the utterance.
 The attributes are age difference, social status and relationships between speaker and interlocutor.
 Javanese speech levels can be related to the traditional performance which used the language to deliver goodness.
 People may unable to learn morality from the art, unless they understand the language.
 Consequently, improper use of speech levels is not only dangerous to the language existence but is also harmful to Javanese culture.

-In means of saving endangered languages by using technology, an Artificial Javanese Intelligent Tutor (AJI-Tutor) is currently in development [1].
+Finding technological solutions may be one means of saving endangered languages.
+In means of saving dying out languages by using technology, an Artificial Javanese Intelligent Tutor (AJI-Tutor) is currently in development [3].
 In the first stage of AJI-Tutor development, a simple bilingual translator was created as the foundation of the politeness agent of the system.
-However, that translator utilised a single (one-to-one) word translation system which was unable to translate Javanese properly since the language has pragmatic meaning realised through particular combinations of words.
+However, that translator utilized a single (oneto-one) word translation system which was unable to translate Javanese properly since the language has pragmatic meaning realized through particular combinations of words.

-The pragmatic competence, an ability to understand the accurate expression and interpretation of intended meaning [2], is a complicating factor in translation.
-In order to cope with that factor, The next development of the translation is based on the research that phrase based alignment as an enhanced option to form bilingual corpora for translation knowledge base because of its accuracy and flexibility[3],[4].
+The pragmatic competence, an ability to understand the accurate expression and interpretation of intended meaning [4], is a complicating factor in translation.
+In order to cope with that factor, The next development of the translation is based on the research that phrase based alignment as an enhanced option to form bilingual corpora for translation knowledge base because of its accuracy and flexibility [5], [6].
 The results produced are better than the single word alignment algorithm as all pair combinations are recorded.
-However, the knowledge base produced by the algorithm may become inefficient due to a rich corpus which consists of large structured sets of texts [5].
+However, the knowledge base produced by the algorithm may become inefficient due to a rich corpus which consists of large structured sets of texts [7].
 The greater trained parallel text consumes more space in the database as make the searching process become slower.
-In this paper, we modify the Javanase automatic parallel text alignment to increase the efficiency of the database.
+In the last part of this paper, we modify the Javanese automatic parallel text alignment to increase the efficiency of the database.

 II.
-JAVANESE TRANSLATION MODELLING
+JAVANESE TRANSLATION MODELING

-Javanese linguists [6-8] classify the speech levels into three levels krama, madya and ngoko.
+Javanese linguists [8]-[11] classify the speech levels into three levels krama, madya and ngoko.
 Ngoko (Ng) is a casual speech, used between friends and close family.
 Madya (Md) is everyday speech used between villagers, and krama (Kr) is refined, formal speech used with and by high-status people.
 The three levels of politeness effectively constitute different dialects, albeit with similar grammars.
-Since aligning a single word with only one word in another level is often unfeasible, the language must be aligned in a pair combination; that is, a lexical and pragmatic combination.